ChickenIQ/Minecraft-Server-Pre-Setup/README.md

 5.Place server.jar and playit.exe into the folder of the repository.

-6.Modify start.bat to start with the ammount of ram you want.
-You need to modify "-Xmx4096M" (Default 4GB)  --OPTIONAL
+6.Modify start.bat to start with the ammount of ram you want. (modify "-Xmx4096M" [Default 4GB])  --OPTIONAL

 7.Modify server.properties (Example: "online-mode=true" set it to false if you want a non-premium server) --OPTIONAL